noobmartin/Open-source-SAR-simulator/README.md

 It is my hope that the code may be of use to somebody in the future, either as a stepping stone for continued work, or as something to study to learn how SAR systems behave.

-# Code layout
-I have tried to keep the code clean, although the simulator has grown out of its boots.
-The code is at least segmented into a number of files:

-* algorithms.c Contains SAR algorithms.
-* file_io.c File input/output (needs to be re-written - it is ugly)
-* filters.c Some image filters.
-* sar_simulator.c Main program code.
-* waveforms.c Generates chirp waveform and its matched signal.
-* plot_processed_data.sci Scilab script for plotting processed data (read from file into simulator).
-* plot_simulation_data.sci Scilab script for plotting output from simulator run.
-* plot_simulation_data.m Matlab script for plotting (contour plots as opposed to 3D plots for the Scilab scripts) output from simulator run.
-* sar_simulator.h Structs and function prototypes.
-* compile.sh Simple script to compile all source code into the simulator binary "sar_simulator"

 # Known bugs
 For some frequency and TBP combinations, the simulator crashes in FFTW, and I don't know why.
 If anyone finds the reason and can fix it, please e-mail me a patch.